Apurva-tech/pose-bot/Docs.md

 ### How We built it 💡

 1. We used the Teachable Machine's Tensorflow.js API to train our model to classify user's pose, proximity to screen and if the user is holding a phone.
-2. For training our model we collected tagged twitter data and pre-processed it.
-The tweets were labelled as either 'positive' or 'negative.'
+2. For training our model we used our own image as the train data and tested it in different settings.
-3. We used spaCy for text classification, which is an open-source python NLP library.
-Thus, training data was prepared and the model was trained for 10 epochs.
-The model is tested on the test dataset and it is observed to have a decent accuracy.
-4. This model is then used to classify the extracted tweets and also tag appropriate authorities as per the sentiment to bring crimes to their notice for immediate help.
-5. The auto retweet and reply features have been implemented using the twitter API and the Python tweepy library.
+3. This model is then used to classify the users video feed to assess their pose and detect if they are slouching or if they are too close too screen or are sitting in a generally a bad pose.
+4. If the user sits in a bad posture for a few seconds then the bot sends a notificaiton to the user to correct their posture or move away from the screen.
-6. The website UI/UX was designed using Figma and then developed using HTML, CSS and jQuery.
-Simplemaps were used to visualize maps with the relevant data and the twitter feed was embedded from publish.twitter.com.
+5. The website UI/UX was designed using Figma and then developed using HTML, CSS and JavaScript.Tensorflow.js was used to detect pose and JavaScript API to send notifications.

 ### Challenges we ran into 🧠